autopi-io/documentation/docs/hardware/autopi_canfd_pro/device_dimensions.md

 <br>
 </br>
 Want to dive deeper into setup details?
 Check out these guides:
-* OBD Connector Pinout:
+* OBD Connector Pinout: read more [here](https://docs.autopi.io/hardware/autopi_canfd_pro/pro-obd-connector-pinout/)
-* Mounting holes for using mounts in the vehicle:
-* Examples of device mounts:
+* Mounting holes for using mounts in the vehicle and examples of device mounts: read more [here](https://docs.autopi.io/hardware/autopi_canfd_pro/mounting_options/)
 <br>
 </br>
 ### Let's keep in touch!